arsalansiddique1/EWirelessA1/README.md

 ## V0.1.1

--Features 1a-1d from requiremenrts document implemented and working.
+- Features 1a-1d from requiremenrts document implemented and working.
--Created a new Maps fragment which user gets directed to via a "Live View" button on the RecordingFragment -Plots a live view of the path traversed by the user as well as their orientation based on PDR values -Displays live error distance between PDR location and GNSS location
+- Created a new Maps fragment which user gets directed to via a "Live View" button on the RecordingFragment
+- Plots a live view of the path traversed by the user as well as their orientation based on PDR values
+- Displays live error distance between PDR location and GNSS location

 ### TODOs